jmakar-scalyr/otelcol-dev/README.md

             )
             if err != nil {
     ```
+  - If the module already existed and you see underlined import, then use `go get .`
-- In otelcol-dev, modify go.mod to include the new requirement and associate it with a local path, eg:
+- In `otelcol-dev`, modify `go.mod` to include the new requirement and associate it with a local path, eg:
   - ```sh
     $ diff -U1 go.mod{.orig,}
     --- go.mod.orig